 ‘Tis the season for chateaux hunting!
-When the summer crowds have not yet arrived and the weekends are ripe for exploring French history.
 Of course, you won’t find us fighting our way through the selfie sticks at Versailles, and I thought we should round up a few of our go-to castles for fall day tripping around Paris…

 1. The Three Musketeers Hideaway